mbcarbonetto/qiime2-session/Hands-on-V3.md

 This command may take up to 30 minutes to run (in the computers set up for the session, in your own computer this will depend on the processor and RAM features)

-&#x1F536; While you wait open a new terminal, open the QIIME2 environment and read the specifiactions of the parameters we have just used:
+&#x1F536; While you wait, open a new terminal, open the QIIME2 environment and read the specifications of the parameters we have just used:

     source activate qiime2-2018.8
     qiime dada2 denoise-single --help